AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 **Current Functionality**
 - Easy drag and drop
-- Deletes files from vault when deleting in canvas (setting)
+- Deletes files from vault when deleting in canvas

 **Planned Support:**
 - Add support for .blend files